Chat support available. Click the chat icon on the bottom right corner to start chatting with us right away!

 Important clarifications:

-• mSecure 6 (formerly mSecure 5) is the first and only version of mSecure to use an account system
+• mSecure 6 is the first version to use an account system.

-• mSecure 4 and below use a device-specific login password with no account system
+• mSecure 4 and earlier versions used a device-specific login password without an account system.
+These versions are no longer available.

-• If you have not used mSecure 6 before or have not purchased an mSecure 5 Pro license, you do not have an mSecure account in our system
+• If you've never used mSecure 6 or purchased an mSecure 5 Pro license, you don't have an mSecure account in our system.

 Syncing